vanviegen/hue-thief/README.markdown

 pip3 install --user -r requirements.txt
 ```

+Or if you want to use Poetry, do a `poetry install` instead of the above pip command.

 ## Usage

-Bring the bulb(s) you want to factory reset close to your EZSP device.
-Shutdown any other applications (home assistant, perhaps?) that may be using the EZSP device.
-Power on the bulb(s) and immediately:
+- Shutdown any other applications (home assistant, perhaps?) that may be using the EZSP device.
+- Bring the bulb(s) you want to factory reset close to your EZSP device.
+Ideally within 30 cm (1 foot).
+- Remove mains power from the bulb, power it back on and within a couple of minutes after that run:

 ```sh
 python3 hue-thief.py /dev/ttyUSB0